What to Choose First: Wedding Budget, Guest Count, or Venue?

 At a certain point, the entire event has to be reworked to function well.

-This track works when the priority is clear: everyone is included and properly hosted.
+This approach works when the priority is clear: everyone is included and properly hosted.
 The budget, however, needs to remain flexible.

 It usually looks like this: